 Her contributions to the autism community have been acknowledged widely including as the first American with Autism honored at Anna Kennedy’s “Wear It for Autism” event in London in October 2014, and the Temple Grandin Award from Future Horizons in 2012.

 Additionally, Dani enjoys speaking about autism and the need for self sufficiency and employment.
-Among other speaking engagements, she was the keynote speaker at Ohio Center for Autism and Low Incidence (OCALICON) 2014, and will be the keynote speaker at OSACON in November 2015 in Oklahoma City.
+Among other speaking engagements, she was the keynote speaker at Ohio Center for Autism and Low Incidence (OCALICON) 2014, and the keynote speaker at OSACON in November 2015 in Oklahoma City.
+Dani was the chief animator on Somebody Needs You is the director of EDU DESIGNS.
+She continues to produce films and teaches animation to others on the spectrum.